LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/BrontoCalendar/deleteOfficeHours

-**Description:** Deletes the office hours document from the `officeHours` collection.
+**Description:** Deletes an office hours record and removes all references to it from calendars.

 **Requirements:**
-- `officeHoursId`: The ID of an existing office hours object to delete from the concept's state.
+- `officeHoursId`: The ID of an existing office hours object to delete.

 **Effects:**
 - Deletes the office hours document from the `officeHours` collection.
-- Atomically removes any references to these office hours from all `calendarDays` documents across all calendars.
+- Atomically removes any references to these office hours from all `calendarDays` documents.
-- Returns an error if the office hours are not found.

 **Request Body:**
 ```json